Refinishing a Martha Washington Sewing Table in a Custom Blend of General Finishes Milk Paint

 I’ve refinished quite a few Martha Washington’s in my furniture painting career.
 This is the next addition to the portfolio.

 Mixing a Custom Color with General Finishes Milk Paint

 It took me some time to determine what color I wanted to use for this refinishing project.
 Ultimately, I wanted to choose a color I had not used before from the General Finishes Milk Paint line.

 Westminster Green fit the bill perfectly.

-This color is very pretty straight out of the can, but as I began to apply it, I decided I wanted the color to be a bit darker and richer.
+This color is very pretty straight out of the can, but the color needed to be a bit darker and richer.